oktetlabs/styleguides/cguide.md

 Not all parts must be presented in each function header.

-The only always required part is ‘`<function description>`’.
+The only always required part is `<function description>`.
 It should be started with upper-case letter, and finished with dot.
 It is recommended to use common style of the form ’Copy bytes’ (which is opposite to ’Copies bytes’) for documentation similarity.
 If the